alexkiko/ITPG-GT-2711-001/README.md

 --

-##### Week 4 | 2/25 - Collaboration
+##### Week 4 | 2/25 - Metrics & Collaboration
+Share team efforts on extending the simple camera app during Assignment #3.

-Share analytics and metrics gathered from Assignment #3.
-Discuss how that data could be used to iterate on an interaction concept.
+Discussion of tracking systems such as Google Analytics and Flurry and a walkthrough demonstration of how to implement in a webview and how that data could be used to iterate on teams' extended interaction concepts.

+Workshop: Students will create a “matrix” of what specific behaviors to capture in their application prototype.

+Tutorial: Walkthrough of how to implement some examples using Google Analytics.

+BREAK

 Best practices for version control and shared assets/resources and project architecture will be discussed and tools for creative and functional collaboration will be introduced and set up.

-Workshop: Students will be assigned into smaller teams to begin concept and strategy work behind their project for the semester.
+Workshop: Teams to begin concept and strategy work behind their project for the semester.

+Teams to present their concepts to the entire class.

+Tutorial: Continuation of webview platforms, discussing how to run webviews in Cocoa.

 ---